 Consumers should also consider frozen foods that pack a nutritional punch, such as organic fruits and vegetables.
 Lean meats like chicken and turkey are also good options and can be kept frozen until there’s time to cook them up later.

 Of course, if finding time to go to the grocery store or cook meals is a difficult task, you might consider having meals delivered to you.
-Meal delivery services like HelloFresh (an Accredited Partner) and Personal Trainer Food – as well as weight loss programs like Nutrisystem and Beachbody (an Accredited Partner) -- can provide pre-portioned ingredients and meals that make meal preparation and dieting a snap.
+Meal delivery services like HelloFresh (an Authorized Partner) and Personal Trainer Food – as well as weight loss programs like Nutrisystem and Beachbody (an Authorized Partner) -- can provide pre-portioned ingredients and meals that make meal preparation and dieting a snap.